ConnectPre-built tools

 Component execution on behalf of your end users requires a few preliminary steps, focused on getting the right input parameters (aka props) to the component.

-Configuring each prop for a component usually involves an API call to our backend to retrieve the possible values, unless the values that a prop can take are static/free-form.
+Configuring each prop for a component often involves an API call to retrieve the possible values, unless the values that a prop can take are static or free-form.
 The endpoint is accessible at:

 The payload for the configuration API call must contain the following fields: